tomsWebConsulting/twcsl/v7.1/Mobile Menu Flyout/README.md

 Add code from file
 **[mobile menu flyout.less](mobile%20menu%20flyout.less#L1)**
-to Design > Custom CSS.
+to Website > Website Tools > Custom CSS.
 Read the code for any instructions within.

 ## Make a Donation